Xophmeister/osswarm/README.md

     make CLOUD=${OS_CLOUD}

 Build and deploy a Docker Swarm to the given OpenStack project, per the `clouds.yaml` configuration.

+By default, the cluster will be named per your username; this can be overridden with the `NAME` Make variable.
 Other Make variables can be set to fine-tune the cluster; please see the appropriate [documentation](#build-process) below.

 Other Make targets are available: